Butterhead Lettuce Variety © Steve Masley (Click IMAGE to Enlarge) |

 ‘Winter Density’ (54 days) is a frost-tolerant bibb-romaine (buttercrunch-style) that has thick, dark-green leaves in a vertical rosette.

-Buy 'Winter Density' Seeds (Seeds Now)
+Buy 'Winter Density' Seeds (High Mowing Seeds)

 Top of Page